Nahum Stetson

-Nahum Stetson (August 21, 1807 - October 6, 1894) was a leading businessman from southeastern Massachusetts during the 19th century.
+Nahum Stetson (August 21, 1807 - October 6, 1894) was a businessman from southeastern Massachusetts during the 19th century.
 He is best known for his role in establishing the Bridgewater Iron Company as one of the largest iron works in the United States during the mid-1800s.
 Stetson was also involved in several other iron companies throughout the southeastern New England region, as well as other notable businesses, including banks and railroads.
 His grandson, Nahum Stetson (1856-1933) was part of the Steinway & Sons piano company, as part of its sales team and board of directors.

 Personal life

 Nahum Stetson was born in 1807 to Captain Abisha Stetson and Alice (Allen) Stetson.
 He was the fifth of eight children.
 His father had been among the founders of the Marshfield Cotton Factory, along with Jonathan Stetson and Jacob Perkins.
 Nahum attended local schools, finishing with two years at Bridgewater Academy.
 He then went to work at a mercantile house in Boston.
 After about four years, he returned to Bridgewater in 1825 to work in the store of Lazell, Perkins & Company.

 Stetson married for the first time on November 13, 1828 to Sarah Wilson Barstow, of Pembroke.
 The couple had five children together, including three sons who live into adulthood: George Barstow, Nahum, Jr. and William Butler.
 His three sons would follow their father into the employ of the Bridgewater Iron Company.
 Sarah Stetson died in 1842.

 Nahum's second marriage was to Lucy Ann Forester Barstow, sister of Sarah, on July 4, 1843.
 Together they had five children, three who died in infancy.
 Stetson married for the third time, on December 5, 1888 to Mary Louise Elliott of Bridgewater.